tomarrell/talks/go-debugging/README.md

 migrated our European operations to a new set of Golang services, which run in Kubernetes, and provide API's for other teams to interact with.

-Also during this time, we took 2 engineers with no background in Golang to being comfortable contributing.
+Also, during this time, we took 2 engineers with no background in Golang to being comfortable contributing.

 This has brought a massive improvement in productivity, reliability and observability of our processes.
 As well as a steady platform to expand our logistics operations into new markets.

+Here's an example of what our error reporting process used to look like.

+And another screenshot of our new alerting process.

 Go in particular has made this easy to do with its simplicity.
-We've found that engineers new to Go have had a easy time picking it up and becoming productive.
+We've found that engineers new to Go have had an easy time picking it up and becoming productive.

 Another benefit I consider is its relative lack of abstractions.
-Logistics is one of those domains with a large number of edge cases.
+Logistics is one of those domains with many edge cases.
 Go intentionally doesn't give you the power to build complicated abstractions that some other languages do.

-I find that heavy use of abstractions shifts the burden onto the *developer* to be sure that they are valid across a variety of scenerios, or in our case, markets.
+I find that heavy use of abstractions shifts the burden onto the *developer* to be sure that they are valid across a variety of scenarios, or in our case, markets.
 Spoiler alert, I believe that's probably impossible, and that most abstractions will begin to leak given enough time.
 Go nudges developers towards the path of practicality and solving the problem clearly, rather than